finos/FDC3/docs/api/ref/DesktopAgent.md

 The desktop agent will resolve the correct app to target based on the provided intent name and context data.
 If multiple matching apps are found, a method for resolving the intent to a target app, such as presenting the user with a resolver UI allowing them to pick an app, SHOULD be provided.
 Alternatively, the specific app to target can also be provided.
 A list of valid target applications can be retrieved via [`findIntent`](DesktopAgent#findintent).

+If a target app for the intent cannot be found with the criteria provided, an `Error` with a string from the [`ResolveError`](Errors#resolverrror) enumeration is returned.

 If you wish to raise an Intent without a context, use the `fdc3.nothing` context type.
 This type exists so that apps can explicitly declare support for raising an intent without context.

 Returns an `IntentResolution` object with details of the app that was selected to respond to the intent.
-If the application that resolves the intent returns a promise of Context data, this may be retrieved via the `getResult()` function of the IntentResolution object.
-If an error is thrown by the handler function, the promise returned is rejected, or a promse is not returned then the Desktop Agent MUST reject the promise returned by the `getResult()` function of the `IntentResolution` with a string from the `DataError` enumeration.
+If the application that resolves the intent returns a promise of Context data or a Channel, this may be retrieved via the `getResult()` function of the IntentResolution object.
+If an error is thrown by the handler function, the promise returned is rejected, resolves to an invalid type or a promise is not returned at all then the Desktop Agent MUST reject the promise returned by the `getResult()` function of the `IntentResolution` with a string from the `ResultError` enumeration.

-If a target app for the intent cannot be found with the criteria provided, an `Error` with a string from the [`ResolveError`](Errors#resolverrror) enumeration is returned.

 #### Example